Skip to main content

 What should I wear to ABC Cocina?

 Dress casually put-together.
-ABC Cocina sits inside the ABC Carpet and Home complex on E 19th St — the room has a considered aesthetic, and guests tend to match it.
+ABC Cocina sits inside the ABC Carpet and Home complex on E 19th St — the room has a considered aesthetic, guests tend to match it.
 Jeans are fine; a blazer or a nice top fits the tone.
 Nothing formal required.

 What should I order at ABC Cocina?

-The kitchen's documented focus is seasonal produce with global spice combinations — vegetables, seeds, nuts, herbs, and fruit carry most dishes.
+The kitchen's documented focus is seasonal produce with global spice combinations — vegetables, seeds, nuts, herbs, fruit carry most dishes.
 Order around whatever is seasonal and plant-forward rather than defaulting to meat-heavy options.
 The OAD committee that ranked this restaurant in 2025 cited the vegetable-led approach as the kitchen's identity, so lean into it.

 What should a first-timer know about ABC Cocina?